 Other than some veiled references about my day job that pays for those dinners at Le Jules Verne, I don’t think I’ve so much as whispered here on my blog what I really do for a living.
 For those who don’t know, I’m a Labor and Delivery RN.
 I don’t talk about my job mostly because I haven’t wanted to get dooced.

-But first I need to talk about how yesterday’s post brought up a bunch of past pain from when I was Kitaened.
+Today, I need to talk about how yesterday’s post brought up a bunch of past pain from when I was Kitaened.
 That’s the verb I just made up for what happens when you are forced by creepy gym teachers to take a shower, stark-naked, next to Tawny Kitaen when you’re 14.
 I think I failed to mention yesterday the part where I didn’t have any pubic hair yet.
-I was a weird little kid without pubic hair and she was TAWNY
+I was a weird little kid without pubic hair and she was TAWNY KITAEN.

 Okay.
 Okay.
 I’ve collected myself.
 Let’s get back to the point.

 I can do things that you can’t do.
 You can do things I can’t do.
 Tawny Kitaen was a Sex Goddess from Mt.
 Olympus while I was a oddly-nomenclatured hairless girl who wore a blue wraparound skirt for a shirt (that needs explaining, but I’m not up for it today) and smoked a lot of pot.
 Tawny went on to hook-up with rockstars and pro-athletes…oh why bother, let’s just quote Wikipedia because Tawny has a Wiki page (I don’t under ANY of my names in case you were thinking of googling for it):